enova/pgl_ddl_deploy/README.md

 ### Release 1.4
 Summary of changes:

-* Feature: Allow filtering out ALTER TABLE by subcommand tags
+* Feature: Allow filtering out ALTER TABLE statements by subcommand tags
-* Feature: Allow ddl-only replication to copy structure and not auto-add tables to replication.
+* Feature: Add `ddl_only_replication` option to allow copying structure and not auto-adding tables to replication.
-* Remove dependency_update function and implement more reliable dynamic `rep_set_table_wrapper` function
+* Remove `dependency_update` function and implement more reliable dynamic `rep_set_table_wrapper` function
 * Allow `COMMENT` to be replicated with `include_only_repset_tables`
-* Add sequence for set_configs as an extension config
+* Add sequence for `set_configs` as an extension config
+* Refactored codebase with separated files for easier version control review

 ### Release 1.3
 Summary of changes: